isaaclab_rl

 Note

-While Stable-Baselines3 supports Gym 0.26+ API, their vectorized environment still uses the old API (i.e. it is closer to Gym 0.21).
-Thus, we implement the old API for the vectorized environment.
+While Stable-Baselines3 supports Gym 0.26+ API, their vectorized environment uses their own API (i.e. it is closer to Gym 0.21).
+Thus, we implement the API for the vectorized environment.

 We also add monitoring functionality that computes the un-discounted episode return and length.
 This information is added to the info dicts under key episode.